-University of Iowa Assistant Professor Sara Hamideh conducts field work in Lumberton, North Carolina following Hurricane Matthew in 2016. ©Lori Peek, 2016.
+Stony Brook University Assistant Professor Sara Hamideh conducts field work in Lumberton, North Carolina following Hurricane Matthew in 2016. ©Lori Peek, 2016.

 The imperative to collect perishable post-event data has driven the Quick Response Award Program for nearly 35 years.
 The program, which is funded through the National Science Foundation, provides training and support to researchers traveling to recently disaster-affected areas to capture perishable data.
 The program also encourages principal investigators to take students into the field and welcomes graduate students and early career scholars to apply for the awards.

 Over the years, the Natural Hazards Center team has worked with researchers to produce over 300 quick response award-funded reports that are available on our Quick Response Report Archives page.